Global judgements and ideas.

 What are the impacts of technological change and precarity on workers?
 What are we doing about it?

 Plenary Speakers: Prof Rosalind Gill, ‘The Quantified Selves of Academia’; Dr Phoebe Moore, ‘The Quantified Self at Work, in Precarity’

 Plenary Panels: Dr Btihaj Ajana, Pav Akhtar, Penny Andrews, Dr Ruth Cain, Dr John Danaher, Dr Alessandro Gandini, Dr Kylie Jarrett, Dr Mayo Fuster Morell, Carleigh Morgan, Dr Winifred Poster, Dr Stephen Schukaitis, Dr Nick Snircek, Dr Chris Till, Prof Martin Upchurch, Xanthe Williams.
 Dr Alex Williams TBC

 This event is the ‘grand finale’ of Phoebe’s BA/Leverhulme grant.
-She will be launching her book The Quantified Self at Work, in Precarity: Work, Technology and What Counts (Routledge) and some of the research dissemination from the project here.
+She will be launching the book Humans and machines at work: monitoring, surveillance and automation in contemporary capitalism (Palgrave Macmillan, Dynamics of Virtual Work series co-edited with Martin Upchurch and Xanthe Whittaker) and her monograph The Quantified Self at Work, in Precarity: Work, Technology and What Counts (Routledge) as well as other research dissemination from her project.
 Her co-investigators are Ian Roper and Lukasz Piwek.